Back in Tyne: Five memorable battles with Bournemouth

 Despite dropping two points, Rafa Benítez's men recorded four wins out of their next five matches, going on to finish in a respectable tenth place on their return to the top-flight.

-United ran out 3-0 winners against Bournemouth in the old second division in front of 15,119 nearly 30 years ago.
+United ran out 3-0 winners against Bournemouth in the old second division nearly three decades ago.

 John Anderson opened the scoring for the Magpies after a goalless first half before Mick Quinn netted twice on his way to grabbing 32 league goals that season.